cpske/ISP/schedule.md

 * No class meeting due to Songkran
 * Review progress on KU Polls iteration 1 (online)
+* Start background work and proposal for course team project.

 ### Week 6 (14 Sep)